-"The residents of Dorset and Wiltshire can be confident that they are receiving a quality service" Wendy Williams HMI Inspector
+"The residents of Dorset and Wiltshire can be confident that they are receiving a quality service" Wendy Williams HMI Inspector to be performing as 'Good' in the areas of efficiency, effectiveness and people management.

 However, like many organisations, we now face considerable financial uncertainty, new challenges and a need to find significant further annual savings.
 This will mean that over the lifetime of this plan we will need to look long and hard again at what we can afford, as well as, work smarter and differently, to maintain our high standing.